What Does a Fractional CFO Do in the First 90 Days?

 What does a fractional CFO do?

-A fractional CFO provides part-time financial leadership, helping SME directors improve reporting, forecasting, decision-making and profitability.
+A fractional CFO provides part-time strategic financial leadership, helping SME directors improve forecasting, profitability, commercial decision-making and long-term business performance.

 How quickly can a fractional CFO make an impact?

-Many businesses see improvements in financial visibility and reporting within the first 1–3 months.
+Many businesses begin seeing improvements in financial visibility, forecasting and commercial insight within the first one to three months.

 Is a fractional CFO suitable for a £5m–£20m business?

-Yes — this is typically the stage where businesses benefit most from part-time CFO support.
+Yes.
+This is often the stage where businesses benefit most from experienced part-time CFO support, particularly as financial complexity and strategic decision-making increase.

 Further Reading